ABC-Clio

 ABC-Clio, LLC (stylized ABC-CLIO) is an American publishing company for academic reference works and periodicals primarily on topics such as history and social sciences for educational and public library settings.
+Since 2021, ABC-Clio and its suite of imprints are collectively imprints of British publishing house Bloomsbury Publishing.

 ABC-Clio provides service to fifteen different online databases which contain over one million online textbooks.
 The company consults academic leaders in the fields they cover in order to provide authority for their reference titles.
 The headquarters are located in Santa Barbara, California.

 History

-ABC-Clio was founded in 1953 as a privately held corporation by Eric Boehm with its first publication, Historical Abstracts.
+ABC-Clio was founded in 1955 as a privately held corporation by Eric Boehm with its first publication, Historical Abstracts.
 The name represents the company's two original divisions when it incorporated in 1969: ABC stands for American Bibliographical Center and Clio Press is named after Clio, the muse of history from ancient Greek mythology.
 According to Boehm, he had always been interested in history so when he noticed that there were not many good historical abstracting services available, he started publishing the Historical Abstracts.

 During the 1960s, a sister bibliographic and abstract publication on American history was added, America: History and Life, which was considered an award-winning title.
 The company entered into digital publishing with electronic data in the 1960s and in 1975, it published its first online database called DIALOG.
 During the 1980s, ABC-Clio expanded into providing primary reference books such as encyclopedias and dictionaries and stopped publishing bibliographic books.

 In the 1990s, ABC-Clio began to provide access to its humanities database on CD-ROM.
 The Exegy Current Events CD-ROM was named "Best Disc of the Year" by Library Journal.
 In 1998, ABC-Clio provided electronic access to America: History and Life.
 By the 2000s, one of the company's most popular products had become online databases for researching many topics in the field of the humanities.
 In 2001, ABC-Clio began to publish eBooks, initially providing 150 different titles to schools and libraries.
 The company's reference books had won numerous awards, and the company started a series of subject-related online databases for secondary school use.
 In 2004, the company acquired the quarterly historical journal, Journal of the West, which has been published since 1962.

 In 1996, ABC-Clio merged with an electronic publishing company, Intellimation, which also produced educational software.
-The merger brought Becky Snyder, ABC-Clio's current president, from Intellimation.
-It sold Historical Abstracts and America: History and Life to EBSCO Publishing in 2007.
-Bloomsbury Publishing acquired ABC-CLIO in December 2021.
+The merger brought Becky Snyder, who by 2009 had become ABC-Clio's president, from Intellimation.
+In 2007, it sold two databases – Historical Abstracts and America: History and Life – to EBSCO Publishing; in addition, the companies also agreed a partnership through which nine additional ABC-Clio databases would be distributed through EBSCO Publishing.